Joniff/Terratype/README.md

 ### Log ###

+**1.0.6**

+	Error when creating Google Maps without an API Key present

 **1.0.5**

 	Added native Grid editor to allow terratype maps to be added/edited and rendered inside grids (With no coding required)